 |Tymeless Hearts, Inc. is a 501c3 (donations are tax deductible) non profit organization that was founded when Beth Brockwell lost her son, Ethan Brockwell, to hypoplastic left heart syndrome (basically half of a heart).|

 After realizing how expensive and difficult it is having a child with a heart defect, she wanted to help families going through similar situations.
-She founded Tymeless Hearts to help families financially and emotionally.
+Tymeless Hearts, Inc. was founded to help families financially and emotionally.

 What Tymeless Hearts does:

 - support groups online and locally

 - Tymeless Hearts has a phone number that heart families may text or call 24 hours a day to talk to someone.

 - financial assistance with anything that families may need including lodging, as hotel stays are expensive, gas to get back and forth to doctors appointments, medical bills, other bills that families may fall behind on due to being at the hospital with their sick child.

 - Congenital heart defects are the most common birth defect affecting over 100 babies born a day.

 - Congenital heart defects are the most common cause of birth defect related deaths.